 GIDI: Industrial supports medium to large businesses, that use process heat powered by fossil fuels, to reduce their carbon emissions and transition to renewable energy.

 - Open to all New Zealand-based and NZBN registered private sector businesses.

 - Co-funding is limited to a maximum of 50% of eligible project costs.

 - Total project costs must be at least $300,000.

-- Applications for funding must be for the incremental capitalised project costs, not operating costs.
+- Applications must be for the incremental capitalised project costs, not operating costs.

-- Projects must be fully commissioned and operational by 31 December 2027.
+- The project must be delivered in New Zealand, and be fully commissioned and operational by 31 December 2027.

-Take the time to carefully read and understand the GIDI: Industrial Applicant Guide.
-It includes information about how our decision-making process works, when you can expect to hear from us about your application, and what your funding agreement would cover.
+To apply, complete the online form.
+Please take the time first to carefully read and understand the GIDI: Industrial Applicant Guide and other application documents linked below.
+The guide includes information about how our decision-making process works, when you can expect to hear from us about your application, and what your funding agreement would cover.

 Applicant briefing webinar

 Watch the briefing session for interested applicants to get further insight into the application process and how to prepare.
 This webinar was held on 6 July 2023.

 EECA’s Publicly Available Specifications (PAS), produced by Standards New Zealand, provide best-practice specifications for non-regulated products.
 Applications for projects involving high-temperature heat pumps or biomass boilers must check the relevant PAS to ensure their applications align with the minimum specifications.

 See our frequently asked questions about GIDI: Industrial below.
 More detailed FAQs for applicants are available to download here: